Story by: Henry Winkelhake on July 15, 2020

 You should seek help urgently if you experience a sudden-onset migraine that reaches maximum intensity within one minute.
 This type of attack is known as a thunderclap headache.
 You also should seek urgent care if you begin to experience neurological symptoms such as weakness, numbness or inability to speak.

 More generally, I typically suggest that people should contact their doctor at any point that they feel they are not getting satisfactory treatment of a condition that can cause significant disability.
-As we know, migraines certainly can meet this criteria.
+As we know, migraine certainly can meet this criteria.

 I think a large part of the problem stems from the lack of concrete information on what causes a migraine and the lack of uniformity in the way that patients respond.
 There isn’t an easy one-size-fits-all model for the public to wrap their heads around.
 Different people have different migraine symptoms and respond differently to them.
-This sometimes can lend to the misconception that people with migraines are “exaggerating symptoms.”
+This sometimes can lend to the misconception that people with migraine are “exaggerating symptoms.”

 Patients with migraine tend to hear others around them reinforce these stigmas, and then they internalize them.
 If nobody around you is taking your condition seriously, that can start to get to you — and then all of a sudden you’re questioning whether it’s “all in your head.”